-OverviewWhen we open a newspaper or an economics and business magazine, we often read topics related to monetary and financial relations between countries.
-A good deal of political debate is also focused on the various aspects that constitute international finance.
-However, these debates do not allow us to understand their theoretical underpinnings.
-This is what we are going to study in this module from a rigorous perspective.
-The first part of the module deals with some basic concepts of international macro such as the balance of payments and exchange rates, and arbitrage conditions.
-We then go on to analyse the impact of opening up the economy on the alternative macroeconomic policies available.
-In that part we also analyse the main factors that determine the exchange rates between currencies, and the power of the different models proposed.
-The third part of the module deals with hot topics in international finance.
-We discuss the benefits and drawbacks of fixed and floating exchange rates, the concept of a speculative attack, how to understand current account imbalances from an inter-temporal perspective, and how world macroeconomic imbalances drove the 2008/09 international financial crisis and recent sovereign debt crisis in Europe.
+The module introduces basic concepts of international macroeconomics such as the balance of payments and exchange rates, and arbitrage conditions.
+It then proceeds to analyse the impact of opening up the economy on the alternative macroeconomic policies available.
+The main factors that determine exchange rates between currencies, and the power of different models are also considered.
+Finally, the module explores 'hot topics' in international finance including the benefits and drawbacks of fixed and floating exchange rates, the concept of a speculative attack, current account imbalances from an inter-temporal perspective, and how world macroeconomic imbalances drove the 2008/09 international financial crisis and recent sovereign debt crisis in Europe.

-The module has both a theoretical and an applied emphasis in order to insert the available theories into the real problems of the world economy.
+The module has both a theoretical and an applied emphasis in order to apply available theories into the real problems of the world economy.
 It does not analyse the detailed workings of international financial markets or questions related to firm financial management in international capital markets but students interested in these aspects can acquire basic foundations that are fundamental in understanding the context in which firms and governments work.

 This module appears in:

 This module is an elective for all Single and Joint Honours degree programmes in Economics.

 This module is not available to students across other degree programmes in the University.

 Examination (2 hours) (80%)

 Copeland, L. (2008), Exchange Rates and International Finance (5th ed.), Prentice Hall.